ucsb-cs56-projects/cs56-games-pacman/W18_proj00.md

 * Board.java: Contains all of the logic used during gameplay.
 Attributes such as movements of different objects are located in this file as well as music.
 This class extends Panel and gets added to the PacMan JFrame as a component.
 This class draws data from Grid.java which provides the map layout along with methods to load level data and spawn in random fruits.
 Grid.java obtains data from GridData.java which includes information of grid size and other grid data.
 This class also receives data from Ghost.java and PacPlayer.java which are both actors in the game.
 These files contain methods on movements of Ghost and Pacman characters.
 The board class also obtains information from a audio class which allows sound effects to take place during gameplay.
 * LeaderBoardGUI.java: contains implementation of the leaderboard/user interface.
 Shows score at the end of the game and the points a player received.
 Draws information from Leaderboard.java which provides the logic behind the leaderboard and game info from Gameplayed.java

 j.
+There are currently several tests which involves testing out the character, ghost, ghost house, leaderboard,gameplayed and PacPlayer.
+This is definitely a enough coverage to test individual functionalities of actor classes.
-* implementing test to test the ghost’s attributes and the movements of the characters in the game would be helpful in fixing certain lag issues.
+* one thing we can improve would be looking into implementing a test for the ghost’s movements in the game to target lagging issues.